junghan0611/spacemacs/doc/DOCUMENTATION.md

 When you exclude a package, Spacemacs will automatically delete it for you the next time you launch Emacs or at the next dotfile synchronization.
 All the orphan dependencies are also deleted automatically.
-Excluding a package effectively remove <span class="underline">all</span> references to it in Spacemacs without breaking the rest of the configuration, this is a powerful feature which allows you to quickly remove any feature from Spacemacs.
+Excluding a package effectively remove <u>all</u>
+references to it in Spacemacs without breaking the rest of the configuration, this is a powerful feature which allows you to quickly remove any feature from Spacemacs.

 **Note**: A few packages are essential for Spacemacs to correctly operate, those packages are protected and cannot be excluded or